Monpe

-Monpe (もんぺ /モンペ) otherwise called moppe or mompei, and in Korean, ilbaji (see Baji), is an umbrella term used for the traditional style of loose agricultural work-trouser in Japan.
+Monpe (もんぺ /モンペ) sometimes romanised as moppe or mompei, and referred to in Korean, ilbaji (see Baji), is an umbrella term for a traditional style of loose agricultural work-trouser in Japan, typically characterised by loose ankles and ties at the waist.
 It is most commonly worn by female labourers, especially farm workers in agricultural and mountain villages.
-A traditional pair of monpe is recognised by having a loose waistband and a drawstring hem around each ankle.
-The garment is historically thought to have descended from the traditional court trousers, Hakama because of the loose shape of the trouser leg and how the piece of clothing is designed to also be worn over kimono.
-This style is sometimes referred to as yamabakama (lit. hakama for mountains) or nobakama (lit. hakama for fields).
+Although traditionally the garment is very loose, it became more common through the twentieth century for women to add elastic at the ankles and waist to make it easier and more comfortable to wear.
+The origins of monpe is unclear, the garment is historically thought to have descended from the traditional court trousers, umanori hakama because of the loose shape of the trouser leg and how the piece of clothing is designed to also be worn over kimono.
+There have been historical variations linked to rural Japan referred to as yamabakama (lit. hakama for mountains) or nobakama (lit. hakama for fields).

-Monpe was popularised as an informal uniform in Japan during the 1930s and 1940s, and Pacific War, because it used existing materials within the home and could be easily altered and repaired, and this was a necessity in wartime.
-However, as it came to be worn by the majority of urban working-class women, it transformed into a symbol of Japan's wartime deprivation.
-It was also criticised for its unfeminine qualities, in comparison to kimono or Western-style clothing (yōfuku), deemed "too frivolous" in wartime.

 Geographically, it has been associated with Japanese women living in the Northeastern Japanese farming countryside, such as Yonezawa, although this specificity has been questioned by historians.
 It is actually thought that women have been wearing variations of monpe across many areas of Japan, particularly in the Tohoku region, for centuries.

+From the Shōwa period, monpe began to be popular as more women entered factory work and other physical labour in Japan's urban centres.
+It also became a style of Standard Dress (hyōjun-fuku) and worn as an informal uniform in Japan during the Second World War.
+Monpe was considered especially practical and frugal because it could be made using existing materials within the home such as kimono fabric, and could be easily altered and repaired, which was a wartime necessity and supported the government's Luxury is the Enemy! (zeitaku wa teki da) campaign.
+However, as it came to be worn by the majority of urban working-class women, it also transformed into a symbol of Japan's wartime deprivation.
+It was criticised for its unfeminine qualities, in comparison to kimono or Western-style clothing (yōfuku) which was deemed "too frivolous" in wartime.